dspelaez/gotm-install-docker/README.md

-#  Install GOTM (General Ocean Turbulence Model) in a Docker container
+#  Install GOTM (General Ocean Turbulence Model) using Docker

 To build the image: